STWoodbury/belly-button-challenge/README.md

 ### Method:

-The [app.js](static/js/app.js).
-Begins by setting a constant for the url of the JSON file from the biodiversity database for use with the contained functions.
+[app.js](static/js/app.js) begins by setting a constant for the url of the JSON file from the biodiversity database for use with the contained functions.

 The file contains the following functions to handle the data, and allow user interactivity: